 What is 3CX?

-3CX is a platform designed to offer complete Unified Communications maintaining High-Quality Standards.
-Web Conferencing platform enables Video and Voice Communications to take place through the Internet Browser with Peer Participants and relevant Session Chairs, which allows to seamlessly join meetings without the need to download any additional software or plugins.
+3CX is a platform designed to offer complete Unified Communications maintaining High Quality Standards.
+The web Conferencing platform enables Video and Voice Communications to take place through the Internet Browser with Peer Participants and relevant Session Chairs and evaluation panel.
+This permits those who cannot attend, to seamlessly join meetings without the need to download any additional software or plugins.

 Online Video presentation is a great opportunity to,